giltroymeren/wireframed/README.md

 [wireframed](http://www.tumblr.com/theme/36746)
 ==========

-A tumblr theme with wires and boxes
+A tumblr theme with wires and boxes (waiting for moderators' approval)
-Waiting for moderators' approval

 Installation
 ------------